 A: 3:10 PM

 The OST is weird.
 The tracks are often repeated ad nauseam and in many cases, they wouldn't fit.
 However, sometimes the tracks were actually good and worked well with the scenes.
 It's a similar case to the Big Order OST (especially with the jazz stuff that seldom fits), except this doesn't have a real standout track.
 The OP, "RULER GAME" by Fo'xTails, is a pretty good OP and the standout piece of music for the show.
 It is fun and catchy, getting you pumped for the admittedly weak at best journey ahead.
 The ED, "Jikan wa Mado no Mukougawa (時間は窓の向こう側)" by Nagi Yanagi, is as weird as the OST.
-I am not s fan of the first half but the second half is pretty decent all things considered and made an especially good send off to episode 1.
-The music in this show is overall a mixed bag, and given how it was sued st times, that's a real shame.
+I am not a fan of the first half but the second half is pretty decent all things considered and made an especially good send off to episode 1.
+Lastly, the track "One More" by Tea, in episode 12, which plays in the best moment of the show, is a brilliant emotional piece, far better than the rest of the OST in the show.
+The music in this show is overall a mixed bag, and given how it was great at times, that's a real shame.

 This was a weird experience to be sure.
 It was often mildly annoying and its constant holes and asspulls got on my nerves.
 However, that Halle's me celebrate even more when the show manages to do something right with a twist or a particular plot point.
 It was a mediocre time all around with everything else leaving little effect on me on the whole.
 Regardless, this is one I cannot safely say I enjoyed too much despite a few great moments and an all around superior second half.